knpuniversity/behat/knpu/fixtures-tags.md

 Huh, this one is failing now: it says that the text "Samsung Galaxy" was not found anywhere on the page.
-Now that you're an expert, I hope you can spot the problem: we're not adding this products at the beginning of the scenario.
+Now that you're an expert, I hope you can spot the problem: we're not adding this product at the beginning of the scenario.
 This worked originally because the fixtures that come with the project have a "Samsung Galaxy" product.
 But now that other tests have cleared the database, we're in trouble.